rust-lang/docs.rs/README.md

 # For example, `docker-compose run web build crate regex 1.1.6`
 docker-compose run web build crate <CRATE_NAME> <CRATE_VERSION>

-# Adds essential files (css and fonts) into database to avoid duplication
-# This command needs to be run after each rustc update
-build add-essential-files

 # Builds every crate and adds them into database
 # (beware: this may take months to finish)
 docker-compose run web build world